kevinmorris/coursera-getting-and-cleaning-data-project/README.md

 The function returns a list containing two values.
 The first, $data, contains parts 1 through 4 of the project which is the cleaning of the original UCI HAR Dataset.
 The second item in the list, $summary contains part 5 of the project: the second independent dataset with the averages of the subject/activity group.

-the function takes an optional parameter, dir, that specifies the root of the UCI HAR Dataset.
-The parameter defaults to the current directy and assumes that the script resides in the same directory as the data.
+the function takes an optional parameter, ```dir```, that specifies the root of the UCI HAR Dataset.
+The parameter defaults to the current directory and assumes that the script resides in the same directory as the data.